min2ha/ukwa-site/content/target/35306/index.en.md

   "subject": "EU Referendum"
 }

-# Jane Collins (UKIP MEP for Yorkshire and the Humber)

 Jane Collins stood as UKIP candidate for Yorkshire and the Humber at the 2014 European Parliament Election and was elected to serve as MEP